Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Humanities/South Asia.md

 ### 711: Muslim invasion

-Muhammad bin Qasim conquered parts of modern Pakistan along Indus river -> spread of Islam
+Muhammad bin Qasim conquered parts of modern Pakistan along Indus river -> greater Islamic influence

+### 1206-1526: Delhi Sultanate

 ### 1526-1857: Mughal India

-1526: Babur defeated the last Lodi ruler and established the Mughal Empire
+- 1526: Babur defeated the last ruler of the Delhi Sultanate and established the Mughal Empire

+### Colonial India

+- 1857: The British exiled Bahadur Shah, the last emperor of the Mughal Empire

+### Post-Colonial India

-### 1947: Indian Independence Act
+- 1947: Indian Independence Act

-Partition of British India into India and Pakistan
+	- Partition of British India into India and Pakistan

-Legal attempts to erase caste inequalities
+	- Legal attempts to erase caste inequalities

-Affirmative action (positive discrimination)
+		- Affirmative action (positive discrimination)

-### 1971: Proclamation of Bangladesh Independence
+- 1971: Proclamation of Bangladesh Independence

-Independence of Bangladesh from Pakistan
+	- Independence of Bangladesh from Pakistan

-### 1992: Destruction of Babri Masjid

-Hindus destroy Babri Masjid, a mosque in Ayodhya, India => Intercommunal conflict between Hindus and Muslims
+- 1992: Hindus destroy Babri Masjid, a mosque in Ayodhya, India
+	- Intercommunal conflict between Hindus and Muslims